Jerophin123/game_of_death_2/README.md

 2. **Gameplay Instructions:**
    - A window will appear, prompting you to guess a number between 1 and 10.
+   - The Window cannot be closed in the middle.
    - Enter your guess and press the "Submit" button.
    - Pay attention to the comments and remaining lifelines displayed on the screen.
    - You have a total of 5 lifelines.